C-Guard self-protection solution for Naval platforms

 The C-Guard Control Unit has 3 switches and a large touch sensitive display.
 The display is designed for use at night (and in CIC) as well as for daylight use on the bridge.

 The Launch Control Computer (LCC) is a workstation computer with advanced engagement algorithms.
 The algorithms are used for calculating the optimum proposal for firing decoys.
 The LCC is interfaced to the LIU and the CMS for controlling launch of the decoys and monitoring the tube content and system status e.g. launcher safety switch.
 As an alternative, a direct interface with the ESM and the ship services allows stand-alone operation controlled through the CU.

 Launcher Interface Unit

 The Launcher Interface Unit (LIU) is an intelligent power supply that controls the firing pulses and communicates with the Control Unit(s) and the LCC.
-The LIU is connected to primary and secondary power such that SKWS can continue operation in power failure situations.
-The LIU is prepared for support of the SIREN Active Offboard Decoy that requires extra power supplies and computer capacity.
+The LIU is connected to primary and secondary power such that C-Guard can continue operation in power failure situations.

 In order to provide correct loading information to the C-Guard operators, a Round Identification System (RIS) is fitted so that the content of each tube is shown to operators of the CU or CMS.
 This vastly reduces load-time, and eliminates the need for manually communicating tube content to CU, CIC or to the bridge – eliminating human error.